koenrane/KR-new-site/content/import/problem-relaxation-as-a-tactic.md

 use-full-width-images: "false"
 date_published: 04/22/2020
 original_url: https://www.lesswrong.com/posts/JcpwEKbmNHdwhpq5n/problem-relaxation-as-a-tactic
+skip_import: true
 ---
+> [!warning]
+> As of September 2024, I no longer endorse following some of these strategies.
+Concretely, beware of most content on [Arbital](https://arbital.com), especially the methodology of unbounded analysis.

 It's easier to make your way to the supermarket than it is to compute the fastest route, which is yet easier than computing the fastest route for someone running backwards and doing two and a half jumping jacks every five seconds and who only follows the route $p$ percent of the time.
 Sometimes, constraints are necessary.
 Constraints come with costs.
 Sometimes, the costs are worth it.

 Aspiring researchers trying to think about AI alignment might[^1] have a failure mode which goes something like… this: